 Although these waxing complications may sound a little concerning, waxing at home is generally safe if you follow these tips.
 Plus, you’ll find plenty of products on the market to help you do it with ease.

-If you’re a waxing newbie, it can be helpful to take a trip to the salon for your first wax to watch a pro in action.
+If you’re a waxing newbie, it can be helpful to take a trip to the salon for your first wax.

-For your first DIY wax, opt for a body part that’s reachable with two hands and is easy for you to see.
-Start with a small patch first and see how things go before moving on to a larger section or a harder-to-reach hairy part.
+For your first DIY wax, opt for a body part you can reach with both hands and see easily.
+Start with a small patch first and see how things go before moving on to a larger section or a harder-to-reach area.

 If you decide waxing isn’t for you, no worries.
 You’ve got other hair removal options.
 Or you can keep fuzz in place and flaunt it.
 The choice is yours.